Modern PHP-FPM and NGINX Configuration

 ls -la /run/php/php8.1-fpm.sock

-Create an NGINX server block to handle PHP requests.
-This example assumes a site served from /var/www/example.com.
+Step 1: Create an NGINX server block file to handle PHP requests.
+This example assumes a site served from /var/www/example.com:

 sudo nano /etc/nginx/sites-available/example.com